LiamCoal/LiamOS/README.md

 ### At all times

-Makefile: Allows you to use make to build the project (Use ./make instead tho)
+Makefile: Allows you to use make to build the project

 README.md: What you're reading right now

 run.sh: Runs LiamOS in an emulator.
 Prefer not to run it directly, use make exec.

-make: Just run ./make to create LIAMOS1.img

 boot.cfg: Syslinux config file. [see Syslinux](syslinux.org).